We use cookies on this site to enhance your user experience. Do You agree?

 Submitting an application

 Applications may be submitted either in person, by post or by e-mail.
-In the case of electronic application (e-mail), applications and attached documents should be in PDF format, indicating in the name of the file sent the name of the candidate and the position to which the application relates.
+In the case of electronic application (e-mail), applications and attached documents should be in PDF format, indicating the name of the candidate and the position to which the application relates in the name of the file sent.

 Interviews with candidates

-The Committee may decide to carry out interview with the candidates, including by means of electronic communication tools (teleconference and video conference).
+The committee may decide to carry out an interview with the candidates, including by means of electronic communication tools (teleconference and video conference).

 Reviews

-In a competition for the position of professor, university professor in the research academics group and research/teaching academics group, university professor in the academic teachers group – the candidate’s output, experience and achievements are subject to the assessment of a reviewer(s) to be indicated by the competition committee.
+In a competition for the position of professor, a university professor in the research employment group or research and teaching employment group, a university professor in the teaching employment group – the candidate’s record, experience, and achievements are subject to the assessment of a reviewer(s) to be indicated by the competition committee.

 The procedure for selecting and assessing candidates, announcement of the competition results